LEGAL TERMS RELATED TO WILLS AND TRUSTS, ESTATES AND PROBATE

 Per capita = Latin for “by the head.”
 Property which is willed per capita is divided among the children living.
 If one child dies before his parents, his own children will inherit nothing: everything will be divided among his living siblings.

 Per stirpes = Latin for “by the root.”
-Property which is willed per stirpes is divided among the children with each grandchild getting a fraction or percentage of what was left to the child who is his parent if that parent has died.
+Property which is willed per stirpes is divided among the children living and the descendants of any deceased children with each grandchild getting a fraction or percentage of what was left to the child who is his parent if that parent has died.
 For example, if one child has two children and the other has three, the children of the first child will each inherit 1/4th if their parent has died while the children of the second child will each inherit 1/6th if their parent has died.

 Pro rata = Latin for “in proportion.”